Report and pay Capital Gains Tax on UK property

 Find out how to report your client’s Capital Gains Tax on UK property disposals.

 The trust must be registered.
 You’ll need the trust’s Self Assessment Unique Taxpayer Reference or Trust Registration Number.

 A capacitor is someone who helps someone else deal with their tax.
 A personal representative is someone responsible for settling the affairs of someone who has died.

-To use this service for another person, where the the disposal was not made within a period of administration, you’ll need to:
+To use this service for another person you’ll need to:

 - sign in to your own Capital Gains Tax on UK property account or create one if you do not have one

 - start a new return from your account

 - select that you’re completing the return for someone else or someone who has died